cython/cython/docs/src/userguide/faq.rst

 What Python versions does Cython support?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Version 0.20 of the Cython compiler runs in all Python versions from 2.4 to 3.4 inclusive (excluding 3.0).
+**Answer**: Version 0.20 of the Cython compiler runs in all Python versions from 2.4 to 3.4 inclusive (excluding 3.0).
 From Cython 0.21 on, support for CPython 2.4, 2.5 and 3.1 has been dropped, so that the supported versions become 2.6, 2.7, 3.2 and later.
 Cython 3.0 removes support for Python 2.6 and requires either Python 2.7 or Python 3.4+.
 Python 2.x support is scheduled for removal in Cython 3.1, which will probably require Python 3.6 or later at the time of its release.

 The C code generated by Cython is portable and builds in all supported Python versions.
 All supported CPython release series are tested regularly.
 New CPython versions are usually supported before they are released.